-A simpler treatment approach for female infertility
+A simpler treatment approach for female fertility

 If you’re producing low levels of hormones for ovulation, or if you’re not ovulating at all, Ovulation Induction (OI) may be recommended before trying more advanced treatments such as IVF.
-Ovulation Induction is also sometimes referred to as Super Ovulation (SO).

 During Ovulation Induction, you’ll take a course of medication (such as tablets or injections) to stimulate your hormones.
 This helps your eggs to form and develop, and can significantly increase your chance of conceiving naturally, or through artificial insemination (IUI).